arcadiapage/arcadiapage.github.io/_posts/2025-01-14-introducing-the-mirrors-son.md

 He looked into his son's soft, ocean green eyes and saw too much of her--his forever lost wife.
 Her optimism had blinded her.
 Her innocence had ruined her.
 A deep ache bloomed in his chest.

 Naivety was the enemy, and Aldemar would drive it out of his son, even if it cost him the boy's love.
 He would not let his son fall victim to the same fate.

+---

+Thanks for reading!
+To get notified of new stories and to recieve them in your email, [click here](https://themirrorsson.substack.com/).